Earth Science Field Academy

 Scotland has more geological diversity per km2 than anywhere else on Earth.
 In this course you will study the world-famous Sites of Specific Scientific Interest that led to the discovery of geological time, modern structural geology and metamorphic zones.
 On completion of this course, you will have mapped and discussed world class geology, become a confident field-ready geologist, met new friends and encountered new cultural experiences along the way.

-The School of Earth and Environmental Science is recognised internationally as a leader in geological field training, ranks No. 1 in Scotland in Earth Science education (2016 Complete University Guide) and No. 1 in the UK for graduate prospects.
-Our students appreciate that all teaching staff are experienced, dedicated, friendly and research-active geoscientists.
+The School of Earth and Environmental Science is recognised internationally as a leader in geological field training, ranks No. 1 in Scotland in Earth Science education (2018 Complete University Guide) and No. 1 in the UK for Earth Science graduate prospects.
+Our students appreciate that the teaching staff are experienced, dedicated, friendly and research-active geoscientists.

 What to Expect in Field Camp?

-This is a challenging, intensive and highly rewarding programme that is conducted over five weeks of residential fieldwork.
-You will work on the Fife Coastline, classic Buchan and Barrovian metamorphism localities south of Aberdeen, the picutureque setting around Loch Ness and the NW highlands near Durness and finally spend a full week exploring the Isle of Mull and Iona which form part of the Hebrides.
+Geology Field Camp in Scotland is a challenging, intensive and highly rewarding programme that is conducted over five weeks of residential fieldwork.
+You will work on the Fife Coastline, classic Buchan and Barrovian metamorphism localities south of Aberdeen, picturesque settings around Loch Ness and across the NW highlands and also spend a full week exploring the Isle of Mull in the Hebrides.

-The course will cover geological mapping and field work techniques and integrate stratigraphic, lithological, structural and palaeontological concepts of traditional field geology.
+The course will focus on geological mapping and field work techniques and integrate stratigraphic, lithological, structural and palaeontological concepts of traditional field geology.
 Students will become confident field geologists capable of conducting independent field work in complex geological terranes.